VS

 Both vehicles offer seating for 5 people.

-In terms of boot space, the Mazda CX-60 offers minimal more room – 570 L compared to 535 L. That’s a difference of about 35 L.
+Looking at boot space, the Mazda CX-60 offers only slightly more boot space – 570 L compared to 535 L. That’s a difference of about 35 L.

-When it comes to payload, Mazda CX-60 a bit takes the win – 612 kg compared to 515 kg.
+When it comes to payload, the Mazda CX-60 carries a bit more – 612 kg compared to 515 kg.
 That’s a difference of about 97 kg.

 Audi Q4 e-tron